Manjiri-here/Devops-Project-Flask-app/Steps I took + Errors + Output.md

+Next Challenge: Build this same pipeline using Github actions and Gitlab CI

 # I pretty much followed what Prashant Gohel mentioned in the redame.md file.
 Below are the obstacles I faced while following those steps and how I resolved them:

 1) Updating and upgrading the linux packages, installing git, docker, docker.io and docker compose, Installing Jenkins and post-installation setup wizard by referring- https://www.jenkins.io/doc/book/installing/linux/ on EC2 instance.